Sarah & Duck

 Quick summary and important considerations

-Sarah and her duck friend go on fun adventures together and discover new things about the world using their imaginations!
+Sarah and her best friend Duck go on fun adventures and learn about the world around them by playing and using their imaginations!

 Detailed Analysis